 Exmouth is home to the world heritage listed Ningaloo Reef.

-The Ningaloo Reef is situated in some places just 100 metres from the shore.
+In some places, Ningaloo Reef sits just 100 metres from the shore.

-Tantabiddi Beach is a great place to go for a casual snorkel and its long flat beach is perfect for a spontaneous game of cricket.
+Tantabiddi Beach is a great place to go for a casual snorkel, and its long flat beach is perfect for a game of cricket.

 In Coral Bay swim through coral lagoons and pristine waters to find graceful sea creatures even the odd manta ray.